ballerina-platform/ballerina-release/release-notes/swan-lake-alpha4-release-note.md

 #### Improvements

-##### Dependently-Typed Lang Library Functions that Infer the Argument from the Contextually-Expected Type
+##### Improvements to Dependently-Typed Lang Library Functions to Infer the Argument from the Contextually-Expected Type

+The `lang:value:ensureType` lang library function is now dependently-typed.

-The `lang.value:cloneWithType`, `lang.value:fromJsonWithType`, `lang.value:fromJsonStringWithType`, and `lang.value:ensureType` lang library functions are dependently-typed functions for which the `typedesc` argument will be inferred from the contextually-expected type if it is not passed as an argument.
+The `typedesc` argument of the `lang.value:cloneWithType`, `lang.value:fromJsonWithType`, `lang.value:fromJsonStringWithType`, and `lang.value:ensureType` dependently-typed lang library functions will be inferred from the contextually-expected type if it is not passed as an argument.

 ```ballerina
 import ballerina/io;